Are you sure you want to leave?

 • Roleplay an interview with a friend asking you random questions you haven’t prepared yourself (don’t worry, it’s not a polygraph test).
 What this will do is show you how you naturally react to questions you aren’t expecting, need to think about it or have to argue a point on the spot.
 You’ll then learn about physical and verbal props you might have a habit of leaning on in interview scenarios.
 Things like fidgeting with your hands, darting your eyes around or repeating things like “you know”, “like”, or “Ummm”.
 Now is the time to address these habits and consciously limit them in an interview situation.

-• If it helps with your confidence or ability to speak about past achievements, you can have your CV in front as a prop as well as any other kind of cue card that you think may help.
+• If it helps with your confidence or ability to speak about past achievements, you can have your resume in front as a prop as well as any other kind of cue card that you think may help.
 If you’ve got specific experience that’s relevant for the job and you don’t want to forget it, stick it on a card below the camera so you can glance at it as a reminder.
 Make sure you don’t leave the interview regretting to mention something relevant or asking a key question.

 • If a presentation forms part of the interview, you definitely want to be doing a trial run, making sure any slides display correctly and that you know the difference between ending a screen share and ending a video call!
 Remember that anything you present should supplement and enhance your presentation and not replace the need for speaking (don’t ask people to sit and read things).